 Applicants should read the following document which provides information about the legislation, application process and what is required from the applicant:

-To apply for a mainline safety certificate, applicants are required to complete the application form.
-There is no application form to complete for the following applications:
+To apply for a mainline safety certificate or authorisation, applicants are required to complete the application form (mainline safety certificate application form / mainline safety authorisation application form).

-To be awarded a certificate or authorisation, the application must provide evidence that the safety management system is able to meet the assessment criteria.
+Applicants for a non-mainline safety certificate or authorisation are not required to complete an application form but they must provide written confirmation of the type of certificate or authorisation they are applying for, and evidence that the safety management system is able to meet the assessment criteria.

-Upon submission of an application, the timescales for assessment will be around four months and we will then notify whether we will award the certificate or authorisation, or; refuse the application.
+Upon submission of an application, the timescales for assessment will be around four months and we will then notify the applicant whether we will award the certificate or authorisation, or refuse the application.

-If awarded, the certificate or authorisation will be valid for up to 5 years.
+Once awarded, the certificate or authorisation is valid for up to 5 years.

-Where can I find ROGS safety certificates and safety authorisations issued?
+Where can I find a list of safety certificates and safety authorisations issued?